Context, Judgement, Deduction: Ceci n'est pas un topos

-The map $\Sigma_\top$ is induced via precomposition by the map $\top : 1 \to \Omega$ which picks the top-element of $\Omega$. $\Delta_\top$ is given by pullback, and of course the whole discussion fits perfectly with \Cref{awodeytous}, with the technical advantage that the presheaves in this case are internally represented by objects in the topos, thus there is no need to use the Yoneda embedding.
-Because $\Omega$ is a complete and cocomplete lattice, it is easy to see that this judgemental type theory has both $\Pi$-types, $\mathsf{Id}$-types and $\Sigma$-types, all in the sense of \Cref{wphitypes}. \end{constr}
+The map $\Sigma_\top$ is induced (via precomposition) by the map $\top : 1 \to \Omega$ which picks the top-element of $\Omega$. $\Delta_\top$ is given by pullback, and of course the whole discussion fits perfectly with \Cref{awodeytous}, with the technical advantage that the presheaves in this case are internally represented by objects in the topos, thus there is no need to use the Yoneda embedding. \end{defn}

-\begin{disc}[Comprehension category, display maps, monomorphisms] Of course, at this point the whole content of \Cref{secdtt} applies, and thus we can load a whole judgement calculus for this dependent type theory.
+\begin{rem}[Comprehension category, display maps, monomorphisms] Of course, at this point the whole content of \Cref{secdtt} applies, and thus we can load a whole judgement calculus for this dependent type theory.
 For example, the rule

-is telling us that to each proposition $\phi: \Gamma \to \Omega$, corresponds an object $\Delta \phi$, which is precisely the object supporting the subobject of $X$ classified by $\phi$.
-Similarly, following the \Cref{tojacobs}, we obtain a representation of the internal logic of the topos in terms of a comprehension category, Such correspondence maps a formula $\phi$ to the dashed red arrow in the construction above.
+is telling us that to each proposition $\phi: X \to \Omega$, corresponds an object $\Delta \phi$, which is precisely the object supporting the subobject of $X$ classified by $\phi$.
+Similarly, following \Cref{tojacobs}, we obtain a representation of the internal logic of the topos in terms of a comprehension category, Such correspondence maps a formula $\phi$ to the dashed colored arrow in the construction above.
 It follows that the correspondence maps a proposition to its zero locus, i.e. the monomorphism whose characteristic function is precisely $\phi$.
-Of course, this idea is not novel and it dates back to Taylor's PhD thesis or his more recent \cite{taylor1999practical}. \end{disc}
+Of course, this idea is not novel and it dates back to Taylor's PhD thesis or his more recent \cite{taylor1999practical}. \end{rem}